Boss Lady— /Baws LAY-dee/ — A confident and independent woman who takes charge of her life.

 10 | Donate to Charity

-In research conducted by the National Institutes of Health, people who donate to charity enjoy activated pleasure centers in the brain.
+The National Institutes of Health found that people who donate to charity enjoy activated pleasure centers in the brain.

 11 | Increase Your Vocabulary